Code-Institute-Submissions/deevdz-milestone-project-2/README.md

 Create a matching memory card game for children.

 A dashboard with an even number of playing cards.
 Cards are flipped two at a time to make a matching pair.
 If the cards don't match they return to their initial state.
-Only when all cards are matched will the player win the game.
+Only when all cards match will the player win the game.

 Game Requirements
 -----------------------------------------